FlineDev/BartyCrouch/README.md

 #### ExtractLocStrings (aka `-e`, `--extract-loc-strings`) <small>*optional*</small>

-If you are using the `NSLocalizedString` macro with **more than two arguments** (e.g. `NSLocalizedString("key", tableName: nil,
-bundle: Bundle.main, value: "value", comment: "comment")`) then you should specify the `-e` command to use the successor of the `genstrings` command line tool which BartyCrouch uses to extract localizable strings from code files.
+If you are using the `NSLocalizedString` macro with **more than two arguments** (`NSLocalizedString(key:tableName:bundle:value:comment:)`) then you should specify the `-e` command to use the successor of the `genstrings` command line tool which BartyCrouch uses to extract localizable strings from code files by default.
 The newer `extractLocStrings` command will be used then instead.

-Note that we are planning to make this the default behavior after testing it in practice with a major BartyCrouch upgrade (version 4.0+) in the near future – if you encounter any problems please open an issue.
+*Note that we are planning to make this the default behavior after testing it in practice with a major BartyCrouch upgrade (version 4.0+) in the near future – if you encounter any problems please open an issue!*

 Example: